ZengruiHan/ZengruiHan.github.io/_pages/about.md

 **About Me**

-- Currently I'm an undergraduate majoring in Pure Mathematics at University of Science and Technology of China, and I will graduate in 2020.
+- I’m a first-year Ph.D. student at the Department of Mathematics of Rutgers University.
+Before that I was an undergraduate student in University of Science and Technology of China (USTC).
+My main research interest is Algebraic Geometry.

-- My main research interests include topics in algebraic geometry, algebraic representation theory and mathematical physics.

 <a href="https://info.flagcounter.com/u8zB"><img src="https://s11.flagcounter.com/count/u8zB/bg_FFFFFF/txt_000000/border_FFFFFF/columns_2/maxflags_6/viewers_0/labels_0/pageviews_1/flags_0/percent_0/" alt="Flag Counter" border="0"></a>